 In addition to assisting healthcare providers, neuropsychological assessments are also used by lawyers and the courts in determining financial compensation awards for clients hurt in accidents.

 Specially designed tests are the main tools used in nearly all forms of neuropsychological assessment.
 However, the combination of neuroimaging devices and technologies plus assessment is becoming more widely available.
 For instance, if an assessment is used to determine a particular cognitive function, such as the ability to speak and understand written and spoken words, neuropsychologists can test these skills as an individual undergoes a non-invasive brain scan.
 This type of simultaneous testing can provide invaluable information about a patient’s deficits in addition to locating damage in the brain.
-(For more information on neuroimaging technologies, see Neuroimaging.)
+For more information on see neuroimaging.